 The District leases the facilities of the Armory Business Center, Worthington Hockey Arena, and Memorial Auditorium.
-The lease for the Armory Business Center was renewed through May 31, 2017, with additional one year renewal options.
+The lease for the Armory Business Center was renewed through December 31, 2018, with additional monthly renewal options, ending when the new gymnastics facility is occupied.
 The renewal option allows the lessor to incorporate into the monthly rental cost increases related to utility rates, cost of snow removal, real estate taxes, or assessments for governmental projects.
-The lease for the Worthington Hockey Arena was renewed with a remaining term of one year through June 30, 2018.
-The lease for the Memorial Auditorium was renewed for a term of three years, expiring on June 30,2020.
-Rental expense for the year ended June 30, 2017, was \$44,937.
+The lease for the Worthington Hockey Arena was renewed with a remaining term of six year through June 30, 2024.
+The lease for the Memorial Auditorium was renewed for a term of three years, expiring on June 30, 2020.
+Rental expense for the year ended June 30, 2018, was \$44,937.

-Future minimum lease payments at June 30, 2017, are as follows:
+Future minimum lease payments at June 30, 2018, are as follows: